 - Allium sativum, or garlic, is undoubtedly a great health tonic.
 It has a history of human use going back 7,000 years.

-- Garlic is rich in the compound allicin.
+- Garlic is rich in the compound alliin.
 It also contains thirty-three sulphur-rich compounds.

-- Each softgel provides odourless extract from Garlic oil, standardised to 3% alliin – equivalent to 1000mg fresh garlic.
+- Each softgel provides odourless extract from garlic oil, standardised to 3% alliin – equivalent to 1000mg fresh garlic.